YouFoundJK/Portfolio_Website/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        Feel free to leave a message and get in touch
+        Feel free to leave a message and get in touch:
       # Contact (add or remove contact options as necessary)
 #      email: test@example.org
 #      phone: 888 888 88 88